efecini/arbitrage-trade-bot/README.md

 There is also an analysis tool which can be run afterwards to see the results for the trade session.

-This project is developed for an investmen group and codebase is private.
+This project is developed for an investment group and codebase is private.
 Contact efecini@gmail.com for further information.

-An email is sent at the start of a trade session and also there is an option for receiving an informative mail for each trade.
+An email is sent at the start of a trade session and also there is an option for receiving an informative email after each trade.

 Some screenshots: